sgoacosta/MCDC/MATHEMATICAL_ANNEX.md

 # Mathematical Annex – MCDC 2.0
-The MCDC 2.0 model is introduced in the main README as an intuitive geometric representation of the celestial sphere.
+The MCDC 2.0 model is introduced in the main README as an intuitive geometric representation of the observable sky.
 This annex focuses exclusively on its mathematical structure.

 ## Purpose of this annex
 - Present the equations and assumptions of the model.